 The ATR 72MP: guardian of the seas made in Leonardo

 This formidable surveillance and patrolling tool prevents and contrasts illegal activities at sea, performs search and rescue operations and is equipped with cutting-edge mission systems and sensors.
-It’s the multi-role ATR 72MP aircraft, recently entered into service with the Italian Air Force.
+It’s the multi-role ATR 72MP aircraft, is in service with the Italian Air Force.

-A P-72A aircraft in service with the Italian Air Force (Copyright by Lidie Berendson)
+A P-72A aircraft in service with the Italian Air Force (Copyright Luca La Cavera)

 A multirole platform

 The ATR 72MP, designed and built by Leonardo’s Aircraft Division, was developed from the commercial “best seller” ATR 72-600 to carry out a vast range of missions.
-It combines the layout, reliability, maintainability and low life-cycle costs of the typical of civilian ATRs with a cutting-edge mission system, manufactured by Leonardo, advanced sensors and a comprehensive communications suite with excellent Command, Control, Communication and Intelligence (C3I) capabilities.
+It combines the layout, reliability, maintainability and low life-cycle costs of the typical of civilian ATRs with a cutting-edge mission system, manufactured by Leonardo, advanced sensors and a comprehensive communications suite with excellent Command, Control, Communication, Computers, Intelligence, Surveillance and Reconnaissance (C4ISR) capabilities.

 A modular mission system